-Study the countries located in the Northern and Southern Hemisphere of the globe.
+Study the countries located in the Northern and Southern Hemisphere.

-Geography - The study of earth's physical features, including the weather and all forms of life that is sustained on earth.
+Geography - The study of Earth's physical features, the environment, and all forms of life sustained on Earth.

 trees or shrubs that shed their leaves annually